Center for Negotiation Analysis

 International Negotiation: A Journal of Theory and Practice

-READ a new article on THE RIGHT TO NEGOTIATE: The assertion by NGOs of their “right to negotiate” with authorities is increasing, not only when dealing on the national level, but at international negotiation fora as well.
+READ an article on THE RIGHT TO NEGOTIATE: The assertion by NGOs of their “right to negotiate” with authorities is increasing, not only when dealing on the national level, but at international negotiation fora as well.
 It suggests an expanding democratization of the negotiation field – broadening the types of stakeholders participating.

 The Center for Negotiation Analysis is designated as a 501(c)(3) not-for-profit educational institution by the US Internal Revenue Service.